bloominstituteoftechnology/module-challenge-intro-to-git/mac.md

 //To compare your branch to the main branch

 5. What is the command you can use to switch between branches?
 For example you are working on FIRSTNAME-LASTNAME branch and you want to switch back to main.
-//git switch Main or git switch anne-hickman
+//git switch main or git switch anne-hickman

 6. Explain the difference between `git fetch`, `git merge` and `git pull`.
 What does each command do?